 Looking to pursue a career in the culinary arts?
 Look no further than the Certificate III in Commercial Cookery with MCIE.

-Certificate IV in Mental Health
+Certificate IV in Kitchen Management (Apprenticeship)

-Certificate III in Allied Health Assistance (Traineeship)
+Certificate III in Early Childhood Education and Care (Traineeship)

-Certificate IV in Disability (Traineeship)
+Certificate IV in Hospitality (Traineeship)